 Made entirely in your blender and ready for the oven in 10 minutes, they’re the kind of easy, crowd-pleasing recipe you’ll want to make on repeat.
 Perfect for nourishing breakfasts, sweet snacks, or whenever you’re craving something chocolatey but nutritious.

 Want more delicious healthy muffin recipes?
-Try my black bean brownie muffins, chocolate cottage cheese muffins, or chocolate chip protein muffins.
+Try my black bean brownie muffins, chocolate cottage cheese muffins, pumpkin cream cheese muffins, or chocolate chip protein muffins.

 Why you’ll love this healthy dietitian-made recipe